 in its absolute discretion give notice or publish to the public generally or to any professional body or organisation the fact that any such person has ceased to be a member of the College.

-The name of any person admitted to membership of the College must be entered in the register of members required to be kept for the purposes of this clause 34 and the Corporations Act (whether kept electronically or otherwise).
+The name of any person admitted to membership of the College must be entered in the register of members required to be kept for the purposes of this clause 34 and the Governing Acts (whether kept electronically or otherwise).

 The name of any person ceasing to be a member of the College must be removed from the register of members.